BlackathonBlackers/minority-stories/README.md

 > $ curl -L http://rove.io/install | bash

 You will likely receive an error like `Failed to mount folders`.
-If so, run the following comment in the terminal:
+If so, run the following command in the terminal:
 > $ vagrant plugin install vagrant-vbguest

 After the plugin is installed, `ssh` into the virtual machine: